-- 3-2.f Expand the authority of the Zoning Administrator to require the issuance of a Certificate of Compliance on all new construction over 800-sq ft ensuring that such work meets the VT Residential Building Standards (VT-RBES). - Require large-scale commercial and institutional development to install solar panels on roofs and over any parking lots where feasible. - 3-2.h For solar generation projects sized from 15kW to 500kW the presumption is that all of Norwich meets the Public Utility Commission definition of 'preferred site', notwithstanding the existing areas of local concern including the Ridgeline Protection Overlay Area, Shoreline Protection Overlay Area and the historic village district as identified in the Norwich Land Use Regulations. - 3-2.i Support Advanced Transit in providing a range of commuter services to Norwich, providing connections with locations where residents attend school, work and shop.
+- 3-2.f Expand the authority of the Zoning Administrator to require the issuance of a Certificate of Compliance on all new construction over 800-sq ft ensuring that such work meets the VT Residential Building Standards (VT-RBES). - 3-2.g Require large-scale commercial and institutional development to install solar panels on roofs and over any parking lots where feasible. - 3-2.h Solar generation projects sized from 15kW to 500kW that meet the Public

+Utility Commission definition of 'preferred site'must be located in the Industrial

+Area.
+Them must not be located in the Ridgeline Protection Overlay Area, Shoreline Protection

+Overlay Area the historic village district, and forest blocks as identified on Map #X.